cosinekitty/sapphire/Nucleus.md

 The output of Nucleus is the 3D position of all the other particles B, C, D, E.

+See also: [Polynucleus](Polynucleus.md), a version of Nucleus more tailored for vector-oriented workflows.

 ### Demo videos

 Here is a video to help get started with Sapphire Nucleus.
 It shows a basic